MyFRA/PhpSpreadsheet/README.md

 #### PDF

-For PDF Generation, you can install any of the following, and then configure PhpSpreadsheet to indicate which library you are going to use:
+For PDF Generation, you can install any of the following and then configure PhpSpreadsheet to indicate which library you are going to use:
  - mpdf/mpdf
  - dompdf/dompdf
  - tecnickcom/tcpdf